j-t-stefanic/Data_Analysis_And_Visualization_Projects/README.md

 # Data_Analysis_And_Visualization_Projects
 Portfolio of data science projects I have completed for academic, self-learning, and sharing purposes.

-Project 1 NFL Player Data EDA
+# Project 1: NFL Player Data EDA
 Extract NFL Player data from online sources to perform Exploratory Data Analysis (EDA).
 Gain insights from the historical player data.
 As a data analyst, I have followed the below steps to provide conclusions about the data and generate some visualizations of some of the key features.

-Steps Followed in this project.
+# Steps Followed in this project
 Extracted various CSV files to gather NFL player data.
 Imported the CSV files into a Pandas Dataframe.
 Performed the Exploratory Data Analysis and data cleansing on the imported data.